Microelectronics at ASU

 unique engineering schools

-This work builds on decades of ASU engagement with business and civic leaders to develop the infrastructure, regulatory environment and talent to meet the needs of a rapidly growing microelectronics industry.
-As a result, more than 2,800 Arizona-based advanced manufacturers create 138,000 high-paying jobs, driving downstream growth of businesses and jobs across other industries.
-Most recently, Intel and the Taiwan Semiconductor Manufacturing Corporation (TSMC) invested a combined $60 billion in three new advanced manufacturing facilities in Arizona, and numerous other firms are making significant investments as well.
+Arizona’s predominance in microelectronics reflects decades of ASU engagement with federal and state leaders and microelectronics industry giants to develop the infrastructure, regulatory environment, and talent to meet the needs of a rapidly growing microelectronics industry.
+As a result, Intel and the Taiwan Semiconductor Manufacturing Corporation (TSMC) have invested a combined $108 billion alone in three new advanced manufacturing facilities in Arizona, and numerous other firms are making significant investments as well.
+These firms and more than 2,800 Arizona-based advanced manufacturers have created 138,000 high-paying jobs, driving downstream growth of businesses and jobs across other industries.

 Find out how ASU’s innovation is driving the economy in Arizona.